Meet your Community: Leonie’s Passion for Rubbish Free Beaches

 If you’re interested in maintaining a rubbish free environment, my best tip is to take a rubbish bag with you whenever you’re out walking.

 I hope that Leonie’s story has given you inspiration to either actively reduce your amount of rubbish.
 Or to be the spark in your community to promote a cleaner environment.

-About the Meet the Community Series
+About French for Tuesday's Meet your Community Series